 - Try using fresh miso paste rather than miso powder.

-- Increase the amount of tofu, spinach, spring onion if preferred.
+- Increase the amount of tofu, spinach, and spring onion if preferred.

 - Add small slices of fish if desired.

-- Replace plain water with fish stock if available.
+- Replace plain water with fish or vegetable stock if available.